danieldreuben/FeatureManagement/readme.md

 # Feature Manager Project

-This project implements a Feature Management system in Spring Boot that enables dynamic control of application features.
+Spring boot Feature Management system enables dynamic control of application features.
 Features can be toggled on or off, including user targeting groups, roles, or custom conditions.
-The solution supports multiple backends through decoupled repositories, such as Azure App Configuration (AzureAppConfigFeatureRepository) and a YAML-based model.
-It also allows defining custom filters for advanced targeting scenarios, providing a scalable and extensible approach to feature flag management.
+The FM supports multiple backends through decoupled repositories, such as Azure App Configuration (AzureAppConfigFeatureRepository) and a YAML-based model.
+It also allows custom filters (Java Lambdas) for advanced targeting scenarios, providing a scalable and extensible approach to feature flag management.

 ---